This article was last updated in November 2021.

 New York

 Marijuana use, possession and cultivation is legal in New York.
 Adults are permitted to grow up to 6 plants at home, with no more than 3 mature plants at any one time.
 Growing more than this number is a misdemeanor subject to up to a year in jail and $1000 in fines.
-There is also a limit of 12 plants (6 mature) in households where more than one adults reside.
-This law is effective from 2022.
+There is also a limit of 12 plants (6 mature) in households where more than one adult reside.

 North Carolina